Paul von Rennenkampf: Origin

-Paul Georg Edler von Rennenkampff was born on 29 April 1854 in the manor of Konofer (now Konuvere, Märjamaa parish, Estonia) in the then Governorate of Estonia; one of eight children of Captain Karl Gustav Edler von Rennenkampff and Anna Gabriele Ingeborg Freiin von Stackelberg, he came from the Konofer-Tuttomäggi-Sastama branch of the Baltic German Rennenkampff family and was of Lutheran faith.
+Paul Georg Edler von Rennenkampff was born on 29 April 1854 in the manor of Konofer (now Konuvere, Märjamaa parish, Estonia) in the then Governorate of Estonia, one of eight children of Captain Karl Gustav Edler von Rennenkampff and Anna Gabriele Ingeborg Freiin von Stackelberg, he came from the Konofer–Tuttomäggi–Sastama branch of the Baltic German Rennenkampff family and was of Lutheran faith.
 His paternal ancestors were of Westphalian origin, originating in Osnabrück.
-On his mother's side was the Stackelberg family, whose common ancestor was Carl Adam von Stackelberg, a Swedish cavalry officer and participant in The Great Northern War; he thus remained a fifth cousin of the Russo-Japanese War general Georg von Stackelberg.
+On his mother's side was the Stackelberg family, whose common ancestor was Carl Adam von Stackelberg, a Swedish cavalry officer and participant in The Great Northern War.

 Early career

 As a youth, Rennenkampf was educated in the Tallinn Knight and Cathedral School (Die Estländische Ritter- und Domschule zu Reval; Tallinna Toomkool), a German-speaking school established especially for local Baltic German aristocrats.
 Upon graduation, he joined the military as a non-commissioned officer in the 89th Infantry Regiment.
 He graduated the Helsingfors Junker Infantry School in Helsinki and began his military career with the Lithuanian 5th Lancers Regiment.
 He graduated at the top of his class from the Nicholas General Staff Academy in St. Petersburg (or at the first category) in 1881.

 From late August to late November 1884, he was an over-officer of the 14th Army Corps, specialising in instruction.
 In late September 1886, he was the chief of staff of the Warsaw Military District, serving under General and later Field Marshal Count Gurko.

 In early 1888, he was appointed to the Kazan Military District.
 Rennenkampf subsequently became the senior adjutant to the headquarters of the Don Cossacks.
 In late October 1889, he was appointed headquarters officer for special assignment at the 2nd Army Corps headquarters.
 In late March 1890, he was appointed the chief of staff of the Osowiec Fortress in Russian Poland.
-The same year he was promoted to Colonel, after which he served in several different regiments until late November 1899, when he was appointed chief of staff of the Transbaikal region, and was promoted to major general.
+The same year he was promoted to colonel, after which he served in several different regiments until late November 1899, when he was appointed chief of staff of the Transbaikal region, and was promoted to major general.